opencv/opencv/doc/tutorials/contrib/retina_model/retina_model.rst

     cv::VideoCapture videoCapture; // in case a video media is used, its manager is declared here

-In the main program, before processing, first check input command parameters
+In the main program, before processing, first check input command parameters.
+Here it loads a first input image coming from a single loaded image (if user chose command *-image*) or from a video stream (if user chose command *-video*).
+Also, if the user added *log* command at the end of its program call, the spatial logarithmic image sampling performed by the retina is taken into account by the Boolean flag *useLogSampling*.

 .. code-block:: cpp